chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
-Because it does not meet the _basic requirement_ for a _multi-dimensional_ units library: simply put, our magnitude representation must support operations on units.
+Because it does not meet the _basic requirement_ for a _multi-dimensional_ units library: simply put, our magnitude representation must support the operations that units support.

 **(click)**
 They've gotta be closed under products and rational powers,